yduf/yduf.github.io/_posts/2023-11-09-linux-audio.md

 {% endhighlight %}

 Reboot.
 Then go through the steps above again to make sure you actually have a low-latency kernel.

+### Enabling it

+=> **Audio Group**

+see also
+- [Pipewire (linux audio)]({% post_url 2021-03-04-audio-pipewire %}) - which is replacing jack on recent linux distro
+	- Pulse Audio is deprecated and replaced by Pipewire
+    - Jack is also replaced by Pipewire
+- ALSA - is still relevant - as it seems to more on the driver level.